This document is targeted at Mozilla developers who need to work on Mozilla's build system rather than at those who just want to build Firefox etc..

 Phase 3: Invocation of the Build Backend

 When most people think of the build system, they think of phase 3.
-This is where we take all the code in the tree and produce Firefox or whatever application you are creating.
+This is where we take all the code in the tree and produce the Firefox binary program file or whatever application you are creating.
 Phase 3 effectively takes whatever was generated by phase 2 and runs it.
 Since the dawn of Mozilla, this has been done with the make tool, consuming Makefiles.
-However, with the transition to moz.build files, you may soon see non-Make build backends, such as Tup or Visual Studio.
+However, with the transition to moz.build files, you may sooner (or later) see non-Make build backends, such as Tup or Visual Studio.

 When building the tree, most of the time is spent in phase 3.
 This is when header files are installed, C++ files are compiled, files are preprocessed, etc.